tendermint/tendermint/CONTRIBUTING.md

 # Contributing

-Thank you for considering making contributions to Tendermint and related repositories (Basecoin, Merkleeyes, etc.)!
+Thank you for considering making contributions to Tendermint and related repositories!
+Start by taking a look at the [coding repo](https://github.com/tendermint/coding) for overall information on repository workflow and standards.

 Please follow standard github best practices: fork the repo, branch from the tip of develop, make some commits, and submit a pull request to develop.
 See the [open issues](https://github.com/tendermint/tendermint/issues) for things we need help with!